 NoodleTools provides free software tools that assist with good-practice researching skills, compiling bibliographies, and source citations.

-UC Irvine's student resources features a Campus Writing Coordinator section with the following valuable resources:
+UC Irvine's resources for students features a Campus Writing Coordinator section with the following valuable resources:

 - citation styles